Student Spotlight: John and James Payne

 Like father, like son.
 Well, not exactly.
 John and James Payne came to College of DuPage for very different reasons.

-"I really enjoyed my experience at COD.
-I liked the smaller class size, the hands-on approach and a good teacher who definitely helped me to develop better study habits," said James, now pursuing his Ph.D. in chemistry at the University of Chicago.
+“I really enjoyed my experience at COD.
+I liked the smaller class size, the hands-on approach and a good teacher who definitely helped me to develop better study habits,” said James, who has earned his Ph.D. in chemistry from the University of Chicago and is a post-doctoral assignment at Stanford University.

 John started with a Latin correspondence course through the University of Illinois.
 Often, he studied at COD while his son was in math class.
 Paging through the COD course catalog, the father of three found just what he was looking for.